-I didn’t care about their topics, punctuation or logical sequencing of ideas.
-In fact, I didn’t want to see their homework at all.
-But over the next few weeks, they surprised me — to the point where I now write 10 minutes every day, too.
+Over the next few weeks, my students surprised me — to the point where I now write 10 minutes every day, too.

 Along the way, I’ve learned to lighten up, be more fun and have more fun.

 Even though I never saw a word of their 10-minute exercises, the benefits showed.
 Every student improved tremendously — and yes, I do mean every single one.
 They functioned at a writing level more developed than I had ever witnessed at that particular stage of the course.

 Another unexpected bonus: My students seemed to be finding resolution or at least deeper understanding of their personal issues.
 These writers began submitting kick-ass reflections about complicated relationships.
-From reflecting on difficult dads and diva moms to romances gone bad, they wrote in compelling ways that thrilled me.
+From reflecting on difficult dads and diva moms to romances gone bad, they wrote in compelling ways.